YanGe-zoe/G-D/README.md

 # G-D

 **Aims**
-1、To address the limitation of existing pump-driven droplet microfluidic technologies, which are unable to generate microdroplets at relatively low speeds.
+1、To address the limitation of existing pump-driven droplet microfluidic technologies, which are unable to generate microdroplets at relatively low speeds.</b>
 2、 To overcome the inability of current droplet microfluidic systems to generate a single microdroplet at a specific moment on demand.

 **Methods**